ccarabine/Churchbarn-holiday-let/README.md

 ---
 # W3 CSS Validator Test  <a name="validation-testing-css"></a>
+I used [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) code checking tool to validate the css code.
-- I opened [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)  and selected the "Validate by direct input" option and pasted in the code.
+* I opened and selected the "Validate by direct input" option and pasted in the code.

-- Pages initally came up with the following errors:
+## Pages initally came up with the following errors: